sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-28.md

 ### Open questions

 - Running it without `square-checked` (using normal `square`) didn't change the passing of these specific tests.
 How can we check that we have a correct implementation?

-I worked this one thanks to [solution to 1.28 by billthelizard](http://www.billthelizard.com/2010/03/sicp-exercise-128-miller-rabin-test.html).